-- For mum or dad (or shared). - Same-sex couples are also able to get parental leave (the pregnant partner is entitled to the mother's entitlements). - If adopting, the couple can nominate a 'primary carer' who will be entitled to the mother's entitlements. - Entitlements and conditions for mum (or nominated partner): - 18 weeks' paid leave (to increase to 22 weeks in 2018), if you've worked for that employer for more than six months.
+- Parental leave is taken by the primary carer.
+The pregnant person is responsible for deciding which partner is the primary carer or whether parental leave is shared between partners. - Same-sex couples are also able to get parental leave (the pregnant partner is entitled to the primary carer's entitlements). - If adopting, the couple can nominate a 'primary carer' who will be entitled to the primary carer's entitlements. - Entitlements and conditions for the primary carer (usually mother): - 26 weeks' paid leave if you've worked for that employer for more than six months. - If you have worked for more than 12 months you are entitled to up to one year of unpaid leave (the employer must keep the position open for you).
+If you have worked for more than six months, you are entitled to six months' unpaid leave.

-- If you have worked for more than 12 months you are entitled to up to one year of unpaid leave (the employer must keep the position open for you).
-If you have worked for more than six months, you are entitled to six months' unpaid leave. - You must have worked at least 40 hours per month for six months for that employer. - Entitlements and conditions for dad (or nominated partner): - Up to one week's unpaid leave if you've worked for that employer for more than six months, or two weeks' unpaid leave if you've worked for more than 12 months.
+- You must have worked at least 40 hours per month for six months for that employer. - Entitlements and conditions for the non-primary partner: - Up to one week's unpaid leave if you've worked for that employer for more than six months, or two weeks' unpaid leave if you've worked for more than 12 months.